Home / Conditions /

 Pterygium (surfer’s eye) is a growth on the cornea.
 While not usually a serious condition, pterygium has the potential to lead to astigmatism or to distort and reduce your vision if it approaches the pupil center.

 What are the symptoms of pterygium?

-Pterygium is a growth of fleshy tissue in one or both of the eyes.
-If you have pterygium, you’ll likely experience eye irritation, discoloration, and excessive tearing.
+Pterygium is a growth of fleshy tissue over the cornea that covers the colored part of the eye in one or both of the eyes.
+If you have pterygium, you’ll likely experience eye irritation, chronic red eyes, and excessive tearing.
 The condition can also cause an uncomfortable “foreign body sensation” in your eye.